-Where a learner and/or their family is subject to an inter-agency child protection plan or a multiagency risk assessment conference (MARAC) meeting, the setting will contribute to the preparation, implementation, and review of the plan as appropriate.

-- In situations where a child in care may be put on a part time timetable, the setting will consult with the Hope Virtual School following local procedures.
-Attendance and exclusions of children in care - If a crime has been suspected or committed that involved the bringing of an offensive weapon on to the settings site, the setting will liaise with the Local Authority Violence Reduction Unit (Safer Options) who will consider a proportionate response. - If there is an immediate risk of harm, the police should be called via 999.
-For other concerns of criminality, the non-statutory guidance 'When to Call the Police' from the NPCC.
-If non urgent you should report a crime via 101. - In the rare event that a child death occurs, or a child is seriously harmed, Willow Park C of E primary school will notify the Keeping Bristol Safe Partnership as soon as is reasonably possible.
+- Where a learner and/or their family is subject to an inter-agency child protection plan or a multiagency risk assessment conference (MARAC) meeting, the setting will contribute to the preparation, implementation, and review of the plan as appropriate. - In situations where a child in care may be put on to a reduced timetable, the school will consult with the Hope Virtual School following local procedures. - If a crime has been suspected or committed that involved the bringing of an offensive weapon on to the school site, the setting will liaise with the Local Authority Violence Reduction Unit (Safer Options) who will consider a proportionate response. - If there is a risk of harm, the police should be called via 999.
+For other concerns of criminality, the non-statutory guidance 'When to Call the Police' from the NCPCC can be helpful or contact the local PCSO/School Police Beat Officer/School Officer. - In the rare event that a child death occurs, or a child is seriously harmed, Willow Park C of E Primary will notify the Keeping Bristol Safe Partnership as soon as is reasonably possible.